Turn Up the Radio (Autograph song): Reception and legacy

 The song was ranked No. 93 on VH1's Top 100 Hard Rock Songs and was named an AMG Track Pick by Allmusic.
 In 1985, Guitar Player magazine awarded Steve Lynch "Guitar Solo of the Year" for his work on "Turn Up the Radio."
 The song's video was placed on New York Times list of the 15 Essential Hair-Metal Videos.

+The song is featured in the 1984 Miami Vice episode "Little Prince".

 The song is featured in the soundtrack of the 2002 video game Grand Theft Auto: Vice City on the game's fictional VRock radio station.

 The song plays during the fight with Konstantin Brayko in 2010 video game Alpha Protocol.

 The song is included in the soundtrack of 2021 video game Marvel's Guardians of the Galaxy.

 The song was featured in the opening credits of the movie Hot Tub Time Machine which has become a cult classic and consequently gave the song a second life.